 Free tier available · VS Code extension · Takes 2 minutes

-- Context Engine provides deep semantic analysis across large codebases, addressing Kiro's context ceiling
+- Context Engine provides deep semantic analysis across 400,000+ files, well beyond the context ceiling Kiro hits

 2. GitHub Spec Kit: Open-Source CLI for Cross-Agent Specs